Chapter 8:

 “Uh… um… nothing.”

-By this point, the situation was unsalvageable and I knew it, so I fled.
-To others, it might’ve looked like I’d broodily stormed off, which was orders of magnitude better.
-It was suffocating, anyway.
-The sea of people was crushing.
+I left after that.
+To others, it might’ve looked like I’d broodily stormed off, which was orders of magnitude better than the truth: that I was a coward.

-As soon as I left the room, I shivered; it was cold.
-The world outside was dark, yet peppy and curated.
+By the time I walked through the door, I was practically gasping; it was cold enough that my breath was visible, embarrassing and erratic, as I sat on the stairs to calm down.
+The world outside the dining was dark, yet peppy and curated.
 It looked, for all intents and purposes, like a starter town.
-Still the silence was…

 “No.”